Ox Security mascot holding a magnifying glass while explaining what is ASPM

 If you’re looking for a solution that can truly unify your application security efforts across the SDLC, OX Security’s Active ASPM platform is worth considering.
 The OX AppSec Data Fabric is the backbone of our platform, offering comprehensive visibility and reducing manual effort.
 With OX, you get deep insights, contextualized data, and automated remediation that significantly reduce your AppSec risk.

 Unlike other tools that simply connect different technologies, OX was built from the ground up for comprehensive AppSec posture management.
-This gives you a tightly integrated set of capabilities that empower both your development and AppSec teams to deliver more secure applications, faster.
+This gives you a tightly integrated set of ASPM capabilities that empower both your development and AppSec teams to deliver more secure applications, faster.

 Ready to see how OX Security can make a difference?
 Take a tour of our platform and discover how we can eliminate the manual AppSec-here.